derricks/hirsute/manual.md

 Miscellaneous
 -------------
 * storage _type_ - the default storage system to output to.
-Currently, only :mysql is supported
+Currently, :mysql and :csv are supported

+* storage\_options _hash_ - various options to modify the behavior of the storage output
+    * :mysql options:
+        * :max\_allowed\_packet - the maximum size of the insert created, which is configured for bulk inserts.
+Defaults to 1048576
+    * :csv options:
+        * :separator - the character to use between fields.
+Defaults to ","

 * pick\_from(items,probabilities) - Utility method for returning a random item from an array based on an optional histogram.
 If the histogram is not passed in, a random item will be chosen based on a uniform distribution.
 Otherwise, the passed-in histogram will be used to determine the probability of any item being returned.